Papua New Guinea

 Transparency of the Regulatory System

-The ICCC (Independent Consumer and Competition Commission) is charged with fostering competition.
-While there are transparent policies in place, the competition regime works more towards the regulation of existing monopolies and does little to foster competition.
+The Independent Consumer and Competition Commission (ICCC) is charged with fostering competition.
+While there are transparent policies in place, the competition regime is oriented towards regulating existing monopolies and does little to foster competition.
 Tax, labor, environment, health, and safety and other laws do not distort or impede investment.
 However, the lack of implementation of existing laws by some government entities frustrates some investors.
-For example there are long bureaucratic delays in the processing of work permits and frequent complaints about corruption and bribery in government departments.
+There are long bureaucratic delays in the processing of work permits and frequent complaints about corruption and bribery in government departments.

-The IPA and the Government are moving, with the assistance of the International Finance Corporation, towards more investment promotion and a more streamlined regulatory framework to encourage foreign investment.
-The IPA’s move to an online registration process for businesses is evidence of this.
+The IPA and the Government are moving, with the assistance of the International Finance Corporation, towards a more streamlined regulatory framework to encourage foreign investment.
+One example of this trend is the IPA’s move to an online registration process for businesses.

 Proposed laws and regulations are made available for public comment, but comments are not always taken into consideration or acted on by lawmakers or regulators.